LTTBasic/lecttue-diagonosis/README.md

 # Facility Crop Disease Prediction(lettuce-diagonosis)

 <p align='center'>
-  <b>🌱We looked at the potential of smart farms, thought of ideas, and created some of them as homepages.🌱</b>
+  <b>🌱We looked at the potential of smart farms, thought of ideas in our own way, and implemented some of them as models.🌱</b>
 </p>

 ## Description